How Sales Managers Can Elevate Next Year’s Marketing Plans

 Why You Need Sales and Marketing Alignment

-Auto dealership marketing tools have never been as ready to align marketing and sales goals as they will be in 2020.
+Auto dealership marketing tools have never been as ready to align marketing and sales goals as they will be next year.
 As head of the sales staff, you need to get off the sidelines and communicate what your team needs now, as your marketing manager and general manager (GM) craft the budget for the year ahead.

 Otherwise, you’ll have a lot of salespeople twiddling their thumbs partway through the year.